-RAMESES II - aims to develop quality and reporting standards and training materials for realist evaluation.
+RAMESES II - developed quality and reporting standards and resources and training materials for realist evaluation.

 There is growing interest in theory-driven, qualitative and mixed-method approaches to systematic review as an alternative to (or to extend and supplement) conventional Cochrane-style reviews.
 These approaches offer the potential to expand the knowledge base in policy-relevant areas - for example by explaining the success, failure or mixed fortunes of complex interventions.
 However, the quality of such reviews can be difficult to assess.
 The RAMESES (Realist And Meta-narrative Evidence Syntheses: Evolving Standards) project has produced:

 - methodological guidance